jaserud/nextflow-test/README.md

-Hello world script
+Nextflow test
 ====================

-A simple script showing the basic Hello World! example for the Nextflow framework.
+A playground repo for trying out nextflow scripts.